 Slit Lamp Exam.
 The slit lamp is a device that Dr. Thomas uses to magnify the structures of your eyes in order to examine them.
 You’ll place your forehead and chin in rests built into the machine so you stay steady during the examination.
 The slit lamp will help Dr. Thomas detect issues such as cataracts, macular degeneration, corneal ulcers and diabetic retinopathy.

 Glaucoma Test.
 Glaucoma is a condition where increased pressure in the eyeball can damage the optic nerve and eventually cause blindness.
 Catching the disease early can help stop this progression.
-To test for glaucoma, a tiny puff of air is blown at your open eye.
-Nothing touches your eye and it is painless.
-The machine measures your eye’s resistance to the puff of air in order to calculate your intraocular pressure.
+To test for glaucoma, eye drops are put into your eyes to numb them.
+Then the doctor or assistant gently touches the front surface of your eye with a device that glows with a blue light which will provide the pressure reading of your eye.
 If you have high eye pressure, you may already have glaucoma or be at risk of developing it and simple treatment can help you preserve your vision.

 Dilation Exam.
 You may have your pupils dilated in order for Dr. Thomas to get a better view of the internal structures of your eye.
 Dilating drops will be placed in your eyes and they normally take about 20 minutes to work.
 Having a dilated pupil exam is very important for people with certain eye disease risk factors because it allows for the most thorough examination of your eye health.
 When your pupils have been dilated you’ll be sensitive to light for a few hours afterwards, so bring sunglasses to wear home.